 - Chicken soup: Soup is perfect in a thermos, plus it’s hearty and healthy—ideal for warming up on dark, chilly winter days.
 Make a big pot of 30-Minute Herbed Chicken & Potato Stew, then divide it up into lunch-sized portions and store in the fridge.
-This recipe makes a thick ‘n creamy stew with a comforting blend of flavors from earthy mushrooms, buttery Terrific Trio Little Potatoes, garlic, dill and thyme, plus tender shredded rotisserie chicken.
+This recipe makes a thick ‘n creamy stew with a comforting blend of flavors from earthy mushrooms, buttery Little Trios, garlic, dill, and thyme, plus tender shredded rotisserie chicken.
 Prep time is only five minutes!

 - Lentils: Put together a double batch of Lentil Nicoise Salad on Sunday night.
 A twist on the French classic, this one is loaded with nutrient-packed pulses, delivering both carbs and protein, plus fiber.
 Pack it into reusable containers for two lunches ready to grab ‘n go.